Site Logo

 51 years old and worked as a cashier.
 You have filed for disability due to osteoarthritis of your knees and anxiety.
 Your osteoarthritis prevents you from standing for long periods.
 Your anxiety symptoms make it hard for you to concentrate and be around crowds of people.
 If Social Security found that you could do a seated job that only required simple, routine tasks, you would qualify for benefits under the grid rules.

 If you can’t Work Due to Anxiety and Depression or any other disability call Disability Help Group now to start your claim or appeal your denial.
-Call now or fill out the contact form to Contact us for a free consultation.
+Feel free to call us at (800) 800-3332 or contact us here for a free consultation.

 Related Articles to Can’t Work Due to Anxiety and Depression